fastplotlib/fastplotlib/GOVERNANCE.md

 The mission of `fastplotlib` is to leverage new graphics APIs and modern GPU hardware to create fast and interactive scientific visualizations using an expressive and elegant API.

+`fastplotlib` aims to provide a library that allows for the following:
+- Rapid prototyping and algorithm development
+- Realtime analysis and visualization
+- Efficient rendering of thousands of objects
+- Compatibility with lazy-loading and lazy-compute objects
+- Shipping dependent packages as a distributable (ex: PyInstaller)

+Ultimately, `fastplotlib` is, and will always be, a free and open-source project that belongs to the community.
+Our end goal is to aid in the advancement of science, and as a result, we will guide the project in a direction that best serves our community in achieving this purpose.

 ## Leadership Team

 ### Maintainers

 The maintainers are the core developers of fastplotlib and together have a complete understanding of the codebase.
 They are also known as code-owners.
+At any given time, there must be a minimum of two maintainers.

 The current maintainers are: